First-person view (remote control): Radio frequencies

 5.8 GHz.
 Specialized long-range UHF control systems operate at 433 MHz (for amateur radio licensees only — especially with Switzerland having exclusive allocations for them, and secondary usage in much of North America) or 869 MHz and are commonly used to achieve greater control range, while the use of directional, high-gain antennas increases video range.
 Sophisticated setups are capable of achieving a range of 20–30 miles or more, further with the help of extra technologies such as noise-clearing.
 In addition to the standard video frequencies, 1.3 GHz and 2.3 GHz have emerged to be used without the interference of the bands on more common and used frequencies such as 2.4 GHz.
 (1.3 and 2.3 GHz is for licensed users only.)

 900 MHz offers long range and better object penetration around trees, large plants, and even buildings.
-However, with this more powerful frequency usually requires a larger antenna - so portability is an issue for some setups.
-In many countries a radio operators license is required to operate at this frequency so commercialization is difficult.
+However, these lower radio frequencies require a larger antenna, so portability is an issue for some setups.
+In many countries a radio operator's licence is required to operate at this frequency so commercialization is difficult.

 On the other end of the spectrum is the 5.8 GHz frequency which has been growing in popularity in recent years.
 Hardware for this frequency is extremely cheap, does not require a license to use (under the specified dedicated bands and power outputs) and the antennae are relatively small, allowing for better portability.
 This frequency offers great video quality when combined with FPV goggles.
 However, this signal has poor signal penetration, especially around dense objects such as water and concrete, so its effective range is limited.